TheOdinProject/curriculum/foundations/html_css/intro-to-html-css.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental or if you need to dive deeper into something.

 * [This FreeCodeCamp article](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/) goes into a little more depth than the assigned one.
 It covers things we'll be teaching explicitly in later lessons though, so don't worry about memorizing any of the details.
+* Bookmark [DevDocs.io](https://devdocs.io).
+Read the “Welcome” message.
+Massive API documentation collection that even works offline.
+Essential collection of reference material for everything covered and more.
+(Maintained by [FreeCodeCamp](https://freecodecamp.org))

 ### Knowledge Check
 * What do HTML and CSS stand for?